dothanthitiendiettiende/AppleTrace/README.md

 (2) Dynamic library hooking all objc_msgSend.

-Hooking all objc_msgSend methods (based on HookZz).
-This only support arm64 under debugger ( lldb).
+Hooking all objc_msgSend methods .
+This only support arm64.

 Sample app is `sample/TraceAllMsgDemo`.